MarioS271/271pack/README.md

 #### UPDATE TO VERSION 7.0 (1.20.2): Added new backgrounds, retired high resolution font (idk, felt like it + old font style look good anyway), changed a few other things
 #### UPDATE TO VERSION 7.1 (1.20.2): Added new splashes, changed icon 'incompatible' from sad smiley to information icon as custom messages from servers have the incompatible icon with them (and pretty much every serer already uses these mechanics)
 #### UPDATE TO VERSION 7.2 (1.20.2): Fixed bug of villager trading GUI stretching weirdly, shorted some splashes, added new 'default' variation where the title screen isn't overwritten with any image
+#### UPDATE TO VERSION 8.0 (1.20 - 1.20.2): Changed selection of vanillatweaks features, added backwards support for 1.20 and 1.20.1, improved pack.png and metadata
 <br>
 <br>